jnizama/serviceTicketing_AzureServiceBus/README.md

 # 🎫 Support Ticket System - Azure Service Bus (.NET)

-This project simulates a **real-world support ticket system** using Azure Service Bus and .NET.
+This project is part of a **real-world support ticket system** using Azure Service Bus and .NET.

 ## 🧠 Architecture